gmmarsh/didactic-giggle/README.md

-The deliverable for the module 5 challenge entitled pymaceutical_final_analysis.ipynb can be found the Pymaceutical folder.
+The deliverable for the module 5 challenge entitled pymaceutical_final_analysis.ipynb can be found in the Pymaceutical folder.